Cloud VPS

 1. You can create a free VM in one of these three regions only: us-east-1 (Oregon), us-central-1 (Iowa) and us-west-1 (South Carolina).

 2. You can create 1 free VM (750 hrs per month) with 1 core CPU (0.25 to 2vCPU) and 1 GB RAM.
 Which is adequate for many tasks and personal projects.
+Search for E2 Micro configuration.

 3. 200 GB of free Egress in standard tier or 1 GB in premium tier (excluding Australia and China for premium tier).